70+ Intriguing Google Statistics and Facts to Know in 2022 [Infographic]

 Oh, a random Google Translate encounter!

-Over 100 supported languages, almost instant spoken conversation translations, and even visual translation make Google Translate the easiest tool to use worldwide.
+133 supported languages, almost instant spoken conversation translations, and even visual translation—all these and more make Google Translate the most accessible and popular translator tool to use worldwide.

 51. Google Maps statistics show they consist of 21 million gigabytes of data.

 Or simply, 20 petabytes.
 Street, aerial, and satellite images keep growing in size as Maps is constantly developing.

 52. In 2021, Google owned 20.5% of the global smart speaker market share.

 Google breathes down Amazon’s neck while battling for first, but Amazon is currently managing to hold down the fort.
 Jeff Bezos’s company is still the leading vendor in the global smart speaker market, with a market share of 26.4%.
 Google holds 20.5% of the market.
 The rest is divided into Baidu, Alibaba, Apple, Xiaomi, and other smaller players.

 The smart speaker market is growing exponentially with every passing day.
 Its 2022 estimate is at $8.14 billion, while forecasts predict a 2027 value of $16.47 billion.